 In the hearts and minds and on the porches and entryways of thousands of home decorators, the poinsettia is still the official Christmas plant.
-With the availability of poinsettias offered at lower prices from big-box retailers, discount, and grocery stores, the many independent garden centers and growers that usually sold them have seen a decline in sales in recent years.
+With the availability of poinsettias offered at lower prices from big-box retailers, discount, and grocery stores, the many independent garden centers and growers that traditionally sell them have seen a decline in sales in recent years.

 Consumer polls still show the poinsettia to be the season's favorite plant.
 Maybe it's the different colors and varieties in which it comes, its rich history and tradition, or the mystery and folklore that surrounds the Mexican native.
 Let's find out more about this exotic beauty.